 The spelling of the family name evolved to "Younken," and the U.S. Army spelled it "Younkins."
 Henry was one of five brothers and brothers-in-law to serve in the Union Army during the Civil War.

-At age 14, William resided at home near Ryerson Station, Richhill Township, Greene County, but did not attend school and was not yet a farm laborer as was an older brother.
+At the age of 14, Henry resided at home near Ryerson Station, Richhill Township, Greene County, but did not attend school and was not yet a farm laborer as was an older brother.

 At the age of 17, on Aug.
-2, 1864, with the war still in action, William joined the 14th Pennsylvania Cavalry (159th Volunteers).
+2, 1864, with the war still in its fury, Henry joined the 14th Pennsylvania Cavalry (159th Volunteers).
 He was assigned to Company E, with his name occasionally misspelled "Younkers" or as "William C. Younkin."
-He rose to the rank of corporal.
+Among the Younkin cousins also in the 14th Cavalry were Samuel H. Imel of the family of John Henry and Rebecca (Younkin) Imel -- and Alexander Rush of the family of John K. and Syvilla (Younkin) Rush.

-Five days after the war ended, William became deathly ill with what he called "ague" (malaria).
+Henry rose to the rank of corporal during his military service.
+Five days after the war ended, he became deathly ill with what he called "ague" (malaria).
 His sergeant, A.L.
-Osborn, found William:
+Osborn, found Henry:

 ...in a tent very sick.
 Had him carried from there to the Field Hospital and did not think he could live any length of time.
 Had no way of knowing what his disease was.
 One of the boys who were carrying him, made the remark that we might as well bury him here, and save the trouble of carrying him so far to the Hospital, for he would be dead in a day or two anyway.